microsoft/pxt-adafruit/docs/lessons/seismograph/activity.md

 ![](/static/mb/lessons/seismograph33.png)

-Click or tap the compile button for the seismograph program to run the program on the micro:bit.
+Click or tap the **Download** button for the seismograph program to run the program on the micro:bit.

 ![](/static/mb/lessons/seismograph22.png)